ZL-Asica/react/docs/guide.md

 ## Explore More

-Check out the [API Documentation](/api/) to learn more about available hooks and utilities.
+Check out the [Docs](/docs/) to learn more about available hooks and utilities.